tarantool/doc/doc/dev_guide/reference_capi/read_views_c_api.rst

 Read views: C API
 =================

+..  admonition:: Enterprise Edition
+    :class: fact

+    This API is available in the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

 This topic describes the C API for working with :ref:`read views <read_views>`.
 The C API is MT-safe and provides the ability to use a read view from any thread, not only from the :ref:`main (TX) thread <thread_model>`.